-Tags within <session></session> Description Number of Tags Allowed <dequeue_period></dequeue_period> Configures the period at which Queuing Service retries sending samples that have not been delivered to a QueueConsumer upon reception.
+Tags within <session></session> Description Number of Tags Allowed <dequeue period></dequeue Configures the period at which Queuing Service retries sending samples that have not been delivered to a QueueConsumer upon reception.
 This can happen when the available QueueConsumers cannot accept the samples or if there are no QueueConsumers in the system for a SharedReaderQueue.
-Example: 0 or 1 <monitoring></monitoring> Enables and configures remote Pub/Sub monitoring for the SharedReader-Queue.
-See Configuring Monitoring (Section 3.3.4) and Chapter 6: Publish-Subscribe Monitoring of Queuing Service from a Remote Location.
+Example: 0 or 1 <monitoring></monitoring> Enables and configures remote Pub/Sub monitoring for the SharedReaderQueue.
+See 3.3.9 Configuring SharedSubscribers Sessions on the previous page and Chapter 6 Publish-Subscribe Monitoring of Queuing Service from a Remote Location on page 79.
 0 or 1 <replication></replication> Enables SharedReaderQueue replication.
-See Chapter 7: High Availability.
+See Chapter 7 High Availability on page 81.
 0 or 1 <statistics></statistics> Configures the statistic gathering process for publish-subscribe or request-reply monitoring of the SharedReaderQueue.
-See Configuring Monitoring (Section 3.3.4).
-0 or 1 <thread></thread> Sets the mask, priority and stack size of the threads associated with this session.
-Example: 0 or 1
+See 3.3.9 Configuring SharedSubscribers Sessions on the previous page.
+0 or 1